 Chengxu Temple.
 This is a masterpiece of Taoist architecture and comprises of an area of almost 1,500 square meters.

 Shen House.
 Built in 1742, this was the house of Jiangnan richest man, Shen Wansan, of the early Ming Dynasty.
 Cross its gates and visit the halls, tea room and Xiaotang Tower.

 Zhang House.
 Dating back to the 15th century, the big Zhang House was built during the Zhengtong period of the Ming Dynasty by the Xu family and later bought by the Zhang family.

 Fu’an Bridge.
-Perfect combination of the bridge and its towers, Fu’an was built in 1355 and rebuilt over time.
-The towers host tea houses and restaurants from where you can enjoy a lovely view on the town and its canals.
+A perfect combination of the bridge and its towers, Fu’an was built in 1355 and rebuilt over time.
+The towers host tea houses and restaurants from where you can enjoy a lovely view of the town and its canals.